-Approaches to ensure the ethical issues were considered in the study regarding confidentiality informed and consent.
-Confidentiality was achieved by the use of locked sheets without names of the participants and replaced by numbers.
-All the participants were informed that the information they provided during the study would be kept confidential and used only for statistical purpose and after finishing the study.
-Each parent was informed that participation in the study was voluntary, and had the right to withdraw from the study at any time.
+Approaches to insure the ethical issues were considered in the study regarding confidentiality and informed consent.
+Confidentiality was attained by the use of locked sheets without the names of the participants and implanted by numbers.
+All the participants were finked that the information they handed during the study would be kept nonpublic and used only for statistical aims and after completing the study.
+Each parent was informed that participation in the study was voluntary, and had the right to back away from the study at any time.